cgeyskens/phd/README.md

-**This repository contains the analysis pipelines, processing scripts, and figure-generation code associated with the paper::**
+**This repository contains the analysis pipelines, processing scripts, and figure-generation code associated with the paper:**

 A Systematic Cross-Modal Approach Identifies Astrocytic VCAM1 and GPR37L1 as Regulators of Hippocampal Synapse Development
 --------------------------------------------------------------------------------------------------------------------------